 - 1. All SCD and thalassemia patients will have a sample sent to Versiti Wisconsin for molecular genotyping, unless a molecular genotype is already on file for that patient. - a.
-Patient will be billed for this test once the final results are entered into SOFT.
+The patient will be billed for this test once the final results are entered into SOFT. - 2.
 Upon receiving the molecular report back from the reference lab, the SIC codes will be removed from the patient record if the patient is positive for the corresponding antigen, and there is no variant for that antigen.
-If there are Rh variants in the report, or the technologist is unsure which SIC codes to remove, the molecular report will be brought to rounds for clarification.
+If there are Rh variants in the report, or the technologist is unsure which SIC codes to remove, the molecular report will be brought to Medical Director for further instruction.